-The MY01 Continuous Compartmental Pressure Monitor is a diagnostic aid that can help physicians avoid both under- and overtreatment of ACS.
+The MY01 Continuous Compartmental Pressure Monitor is the only diagnostic aid that can help physicians avoid both under- and overdiagnosis of ACS.

 Brief epidemiology of acute compartment syndrome